kengbailey/searxng-mcp/README.md

-# Searxng MCP Server
+# SearXNG MCP Server

-A simple FastMCP server that exposes SearxNG search functionality as MCP tools for AI assistants.
+A simple FastMCP server that exposes SearXNG search functionality as MCP tools for AI assistants.

 ## Tools